awsdocs/amazon-sns-developer-guide/doc_source/example_sns_GetTopicAttributes_section.md

 ```
+    using System;
+    using System.Collections.Generic;
+    using System.Threading.Tasks;
+    using Amazon.SimpleNotificationService;
+    using Amazon.SimpleNotificationService.Model;

     /// <summary>
     /// This example shows how to retrieve the attributes of an Amazon Simple
     /// Notification Service (Amazon SNS) topic.
 The example was written using